 The load balancers settings can be reset to factory default values in two ways.
 In both cases this will remove all custom configuration from the load balancer.
-All VIPs and RIPs will be removed and the IP address configured for eth0 will be set to 192.168.2.21/24.
+All VIPs, RIPs and other settings will be removed and the IP address configured for eth0 will be set to 192.168.2.21/24.